gcc3/simple-ai-chat/README.md

 Node (Node AI)
 --------------

-Simple AI is able to link to another support AI or data source.
-The API format will use an OpenAI compatible format.
+Simple AI is able to link to any AI (node) or data source in an OpenAI compatible format.
-To use AI links, set `USE_NODE_AI` to `true`.

 * Request example: